tsanghan/f5-aws-vpn/README.md

 * Two F5 BIG-IPs running Local Traffic Manager (LTM)
   * The two BIG-IPs referred to in this repo are your "on-prem customer gateways")
   * Per AWS documentation, the addresses used for the customer gateways (BIG-IP Self IPs) could not sit behind a NAT (which precluded testing with BIG-IP VEs in AWS).

-  	***UPDATE***: AWS VPN now supports [NAT-T](https://aws.amazon.com/blogs/aws/ec2-vpc-vpn-update-nat-traversal-additional-encryption-options-and-more/) so you can:
-  		* Remove the publicly routable self-IPs
-  		* Change the tunnel local-address to a private address (ex. external self-ip)
+  	***UPDATE***: AWS VPN now supports [NAT-T](https://aws.amazon.com/blogs/aws/ec2-vpc-vpn-update-nat-traversal-additional-encryption-options-and-more/) so you can remove the publicly routable self-IPs and change the tunnel local-address to a private address (ex. external self-ip).
 * Software version == BIG-IP v12.0.0+
   * Versions Tested so far:
   	* BIG-IP v12.0.0 Build 0.0.606